 Much like what you experience with the Cortana app on iPhone and Android, the assistant is now much more conversational, with an emphasis on text.
-You can type out commands to ask about sports, weather, and more.
-You can even drag out Cortana into its own window that it can follow you everywhere.
+You’ll be able to type out commands to ask about sports, weather, and more.
+You can even drag Cortana into its own window so that it can follow you everywhere.

 Changes to Tablet mode

-As more and more people move from traditional laptops to 2-in-1s with touch screens, Microsoft is using the 20H1 update as a way to tweak the Windows 10 tablet mode.
+As more and more people move from traditional laptops to 2-in-1s with touchscreens, Microsoft is using the 20H1 update as a way to tweak the Windows 10 tablet mode.
 In this update, when you remove your keyboard from your tablet, Windows won’t prompt you to enter tablet mode.
-Instead, Windows will now tweak the desktop experience and will change the spacing between icons in the taskbar, and will give you a bigger touch-friendly version of File Explorer.
+Instead, Windows will now tweak the desktop experience and change the spacing between icons in the taskbar, as well as give you a bigger touch-friendly version of File Explorer.

-The search bar will also collapse into an icon, and the Touch keyboard will automatically appear whenever you tap into text fields.
+The search bar will also collapse into an icon, and the on-screen touch keyboard will automatically appear whenever you tap into text fields.

 PowerToys makes a comeback

-For all the new features in 20H1, Microsoft will also be re-introducing PowerToys, and old feature from Windows 95.
-It is is a set of utilities for power users to tune and streamline their Windows experience for greater productivity.
+Alongside all the new features in 20H1, Microsoft will also be reintroducing PowerToys, an old feature from Windows 95.
+It’s a set of utilities for power users to tune and streamline their Windows experience for greater productivity.

 You can use it to add a button to your open windows that will allow you to create a new desktop, send a specific app to that desktop, or maximize the app on that new desktop.
 There is also a list of keyboard shortcuts that you can use with PowerToys.
 The project is available on GitHub, where you can download it.

-Minor tweaks to the virtual desktops, calendar in taskbar
+Minor tweaks to virtual desktops, calendar in taskbar

-For users who enjoy virtual desktops, 20H1 makes it possible to rename the virtual spaces and save them for when the computer reboots.
-And, for those who like attention to detail, there will be tweaks to the calendar, allowing users to add events from the taskbar.
+For those who enjoy virtual desktops, 20H1 makes it possible to rename the virtual spaces and save them for when the computer reboots.
+There will also be tweaks to the calendar to allow you to add events from the taskbar.

-There are also more ways for users to control notification options, with a direct link for settings appearing at the top of the Action Center.
+There are more ways to control notification options, with a direct link for settings appearing at the top of the Action Center.
 That builds on new app-specific notification options available when hovering over a notification.

 As for the settings changes in 20H1, Microsoft will continue to push its Windows Hello facial-recognition system as a method for secure logins.
 Windows users with a computer that has a compatible webcam will be able to sign in with just Windows Hello and remove all passwords from the login screen.

-Keen to what’s available on MacOS, now, when you want to reset Windows, you can choose an option to Cloud download Windows — without having to create installation media.
-It will install the same build, version, and edition of Windows that you were last running and installed on your device.
+Similar to what’s available on MacOS, now, you can now reset Windows by choosing the option to Cloud download Windows, without having to create installation media.
+It will install the same build, version, and edition of Windows that you were last running on your device.